figure002/setlyze/src/doc-src/source/user_manual.rst

 ----------------------

 This type of grouping is done for analysis "Spot Preference".
-Each group is a plate area or a combination of plate areas (see :ref:`fig_plate_areas_default`).
+Each group is a :ref:`plate area <definition-plate-area>` or a combination of plate areas.
 The following groups are defined:

 #.
 Plate area A
 #.
 Plate area B